By Brian Fairbanks and Laurie Davies

-No matter which career you choose, earning a Master of Management degree will impart lasting skills designed to benefit your career well into the future.
+No matter which career you choose, pursuing a graduate degree in a management program, like an MBA or MSM, will impart lasting skills designed to benefit your career.

 Business and management professionals who are looking to take the next step in their careers should consider earning a Master of Management.
 Better yet, an online university can allow busy, working professionals to earn their degree without putting their career on hold.

-UOPX offers a Master of Management completely online that can be earned in approximately 18 weeks for $698 per credit.
-Students can start when they’re ready and expect to learn many of the top skills required for a career in management.
+UOPX offers a Master of Management that can be earned online in approximately 16 months for $698 per credit.
+Students can begin the degree program when they’re ready and expect to learn many of the top skills required for a career in management.

-At UOPX, the Master of Management program focuses on five core skill sets.
+At UOPX, the curriculum's core courses focus on five skill sets.
 They are:

 Like any investment, a Master of Management degree has its rewards.
 Wilhelmsen explains: